rjkoepp/ROBOT/README.md

-ROBOT
+ROBOT: Reddit Observation Bot On Twitch
 =====
-Reddit Observation Bot On Twitch

 This is a multifunctional Twitch bot that has meaningful and engaging interactions with its users.